1Strategy/cloud-custodian-demo/README.md

 Cloud Custodian will take care of creating the needed lambda functions, CloudWatch events, etc. Sit back and watch it work!

-## <a name="modes">More About Modes</a>
+## <a id="modes"></a>More About Modes

-Cloud Custodian generally has very good documentation; the `mode` options, however, are less well documented.
+Modes can be confusing.
 Here are the different mode types, what they do, and what their `yml` block should look like:

 ### asg-instance-state